Norwegian Language III: Norwegian Business and Society (N)

 • Topics

 ELE426 is the third course in Norwegian language.
-The course builds on Nor11 and Nor10, and emphasizes how you can communicate well in Norwegian in professional settings.
+The course builds on NOR11 and NOR10, and emphasizes how you can communicate well in Norwegian in professional settings.
 Norwegian business, economy and society is examined through authentical and pedagogical texts.
 We discuss perspectives on sustainability with regards to the topics.
-The classes are highly student active and builds on the Common European Framework of Reference for Languages (CEFR) with regards to student learning activities and assessment.
+The classes are highly student active and build on the Common European Framework of Reference for Languages (CEFR) with regard to student learning activities and assessment.
 The students should reach B1 in the course of the semester.

 Level: B1